-I write about travel, fashion, beauty, food, sustainability, wellness, culture, my Latina experience, etc. I've lived in Uruguay, NYC, Florida, Spain, Italy, India, Thailand, and Vietnam.
+I write about travel, fashion, beauty, food, sustainability, wellness, my Latina experience, etc. I've lived in Uruguay, NYC, Florida, Spain, Italy, India, Thailand, Malaysia, Vietnam, and more.

 Marrakesh is no stranger to tourists, and travellers flock to the rose-hued city to discover the medina, scour the souqs for treasures, admire traditional zellij tiles on ancient mosques and savour local flavours at the food stalls of Djemaa El Fna.
 With the threat of overtourism encroaching on the red city, it’s imperative that travellers leave a minimal footprint as they wander Marrakesh’s labyrinth.